desmondphan951/ProjectThree/README.md

 Here how our blockchain works:

-1. Grape-grower - First user, will store the information about the wine on the blockchain, using the mobile app.
-They can also upload the pictures of the wine, which are proccessed to the Blockchain, to make informed decision about the quality of the wine.
+1. Grape-grower - First user, will store the information about the grape on the blockchain, using the mobile app.
+They can also upload the pictures of the wine, which are proccessed to the Blockchain, to make informed decision about the quality of the grape.

-2. Producers - after receiving wine items from the Farmers, the producers can then store the information related to the refining of wine on the public blockchain.
-Information stored on the Blockchain will help retailers and consumers verify the authenticity of the wine.
+2. Producers - after receiving grape from the Grape-grower, the producers can then store the information related to the refining of the wine on the public blockchain.
+Information stored on the Blockchain will help retailers and consumers verify the quality and authenticity of the wine.

 3. Distributors - Once the wine is processed, the wine will be distributed, where the distributors will update the transportation details on the blockchain.
 The information related to temperature or real-time location of the wine items will also be sent to the blockchain.

-4. Distributors/Wholesalers - From source to destination, the user is able to capture all the information to ensure the wine is safe or not by back tracing the wine items from the Blockchain.
+4. Consumers - From source to destination, the user is able to capture all the information to ensure the wine is safe or not by back tracing the wine items from the Blockchain.

 ---